Presidential candidates are eyeing big Super Tuesday prizes

 Lane No. 2: The Left Lane — Bernie and Warren.

-These are the Dems who are running to the left of Obama (or where Obama would be in 2020).
+These are the Democrats who are running to the left of Obama (or where Obama would be in 2020).

 And what stands out here is that Lane No. 1 is a lot more crowded than Lane No. 2.